gregmoille/pyLLE/README.md

 ## Instalation

 As pyLLE relies on a Julia back-end, please prior to install this package be sure that Julia is installed on your machine or visit the julia [package downloader page](https://julialang.org/downloads/) to install it.
-Once Julia installed, the different packages needed to run pyLLE, either python or julia related, will be automatically dowlnloaded and installed
+Once Julia installed, the different packages needed to run pyLLE, either python or julia related, will be automatically downloaded and installed

 For a automatic install, just

 ```bash
 pip install pyLLE
 ```

-For a manual install, download the .zip of the reposotory or clone it and install with the setup.py script
+For a manual install, download the .zip of the repository or clone it and install with the setup.py script

 ```bash
 git clone https://github.com/gregmoille/pyLLE.git